-Under Richard’s leadership, Pilot has seen remarkable growth.
-Revenue rose from $250 million in 2005, to approximately $700 million in 2017.
-Earnings have grown almost thirty-fold.
-The company now services the most mission critical shipments for the U.S. military, supporting both combat and relief operations around the world, including critical shipments into war theaters.
-It also handles supply chain and logistics for various other federal agencies, as well as the world’s largest and most complex corporations.
-It has increased its international capabilities, and opened overseas offices in Hong Kong, Spain, the Netherlands, Canada, and Mexico.
-The company has also become a global leader in e-commerce fulfillment and is the carrier of choice for the largest e-commerce companies in the world.
-It has opened automotive, as well as value-added logistics and warehousing divisions, as well as its own customs brokerage.
-It has greatly expanded its national accounts program, nearly tripling in size from 2008, at $108 million in revenue, to nearly $300 million in 2017.
-This diversification has helped the company to prosper even through difficult economic conditions.
+Under Richard’s leadership, Pilot saw remarkable growth.
+Revenue nearly quadrupled to $800 million.
+Earnings grew almost thirty-fold.
+The company provides critical supply chain and logistics services to many of the world’s largest and most complex corporations.
+It also handles mission-critical shipments for the U.S. military, supporting both combat and relief operations around the world, including high-need shipments into war theaters.
+During Richards tenure as CEO, Pilot increased its international capabilities, and opened overseas offices in Hong Kong, the Netherlands, Canada, Mexico, and Spain.
+The company also became a global leader in e-commerce fulfillment and is the carrier of choice for the largest e-commerce companies in the world.
+It opened automotive, as well as value-added logistics and warehousing divisions, as well as its own customs brokerage.
+It also greatly expanded its national accounts program, nearly tripling in size between 2008 and 2017.
+This diversification helped the company to prosper even through difficult economic conditions.
 In 2012 Richard was recognized as Entrepreneur of the Year for the Philadelphia Region.
 In 2016, Richard led the sale of Pilot to a private equity consortium.
-He remains as Chairman of the Board, guiding the company to its next level of success.

-Richard is also heavily involved in the community.
+Richard is heavily involved in the community.
 In 2007 he was appointed by Governor Edward G. Rendell, and confirmed by the Pennsylvania Senate, to the Pennsylvania State Planning Board.
 He has served as a member of the Board of Directors of the Melmark Home for Developmentally Disabled Children, where his brother was a student and as a board member of Uplift Solutions, a national non-profit that works to enhance access to healthy food in low income communities.
+He is a trustee of the Center for the Study of the Presidency and Congress, and serves on the Commission on Civility and Effective Governance.
+In 2016, he co-founded the Keepers of the Commons, a non-profit organization that helps community and non-profit leaders to access top-tier leadership training and networks.
 He has also served as Chairman of the Philadelphia Chapter of the Young Presidents’ Organization.
 He is the recipient of numerous awards for service to the community, starting with the Lawton M. Calhoun Prize “for doing the most to make the College a happy place” which he received as an undergraduate, to the 2013 Maguire Award for Outstanding Service to the Philadelphia Community.
 He has been selected as a delegate to the U.S.-European Young Leaders and U.S.-Spain Young Leaders programs.
 In his free time he enjoys flying, rowing, and long distance triathlons.